-Amendments to the Working with Children Act 2005 (the Act) will come into effect on 1 August 2017
+Amendments to the Working with Children Act 2005 (the Act) came into effect on 1 August 2017

 The Royal Commission into Institutional Responses to Child Sexual Abuse made several recommendations aimed at strengthening the protection children receive through Working with Children Checks.
 The following amendments to the Act implement these recommendations:

 - Expand the definition of ‘direct contact’ in the Act.
 The definition of direct contact now includes oral, written or electronic communication as well as face-to-face and physical contact.

 - Remove references to ‘supervision’ from the Act.
 This means that even if a person’s contact with children as part of their child-related work is supervised by another person, they will still need to apply for a Working with Children Check (Check).

 - Create a new occupational category of ‘child-related work’, known as ‘kinship care’.
 Family members or other persons of significance caring for a child placed by Child Protection under the Children, Youth and Families Act 2005 are required to obtain a Check.

 - Ensure that non-conviction charges (charges that have been finally dealt with other than by a conviction or finding of guilt) for serious sexual, violent or drug offences are considered as part of Check assessments and re-assessments.